 needs context: contains outputs from all jobs that are defined as a direct dependency of the current job.

-By default all your jobs run in parallel in a workflow, but you often need them to run sequentially.
+By default all your jobs run in parallel in a workflow, but you often need them to run see

 Use needs to add dependency between jobs